 If you wish to join the Harkness Fellows Association, please click here ».

 Harkness Fellowships (known as Commonwealth Fund Fellowships until 1960) were set up by Edward Harkness – a major benefactor on both sides of the Atlantic – in 1925.
 They were funded by the Harkness family foundation, the Commonwealth Fund of New York.
 Over the years the scheme has gradually changed to reflect prevailing priorities for the Commonwealth Fund and transatlantic study opportunities, as well as to include fellows from many other countries, not just the UK.
 Read more »

 The Harkness Fellows Association, set up by a number of former holders of Harkness Fellowships in the UK, was registered as a charity on 13 September 2001.
 The HFA has no full-time staff.
-Its activities are carried out on a voluntary basis by committee members and part-time administrative assistance is bought in from an educational organisation, the Association of Commonwealth Universities (ACU).
+Its activities are carried out on a voluntary basis by committee members and part-time administrative assistance is provided by Lizzie Clark.
 Read more »

 The Harkness Fellows Association runs a regular programme of events open to Harkness Fellows and their guests, and other interested parties.

 John Gapper (HF1991-2) will host a discussion of how the US party system was overwhelmed by the rise of social media and a television host and entrepreneur who offered simple solutions to complex problems.

 Tuesday 19th March – John Gapper (HF 1991-2)

 Tuesday 19th March 2024 6-7pm Online Event